Tight tradeoff relation and optimal measurement for multiparameter quantum estimation: Abstract

 \section{Abstract}

-The main challenge in multi-parameter quantum estimation lies in the incompatibility between optimal schemes for different parameters, which leads to nontrivial tradeoffs between the precision limits for estimating different parameters.
-Understanding and characterizing this tradeoff is essential in determining the ultimate precision limits in multi-parameter quantum estimation, making it a central topic in the field of quantum metrology.
-In this article, we present an approach that precisely quantifies the tradeoff resulting from incompatible optimal measurements in multi-parameter estimation.
+In multiparameter quantum estimation, the optimal measurements for different parameters encoded in a quantum state are in general incompatible, giving rise to nontrivial tradeoffs between their attainable precisions.
+Understanding and characterizing such tradeoffs is essential for determining the ultimate precision limits in multiparameter quantum estimation and is therefore a central topic in quantum metrology.
+In this article, we present an approach that precisely quantifies the tradeoff resulting from incompatible optimal measurements in multiparameter estimation.
 We derive a tight analytical tradeoff relation that determines the ultimate precision limits for estimating an arbitrary number of parameters encoded in pure quantum states.
 Additionally, we provide a systematic methodology for constructing optimal measurements that saturate this tight bound in an analytical and structured manner.
-To demonstrate the power of our findings, we applied our methodology to quantum radar, resulting in a refined Arthurs-Kelly relation that characterizes the ultimate performance for the simultaneous estimation of range and velocity.
-This showcases the transformative potential of our findings for many applications in quantum metrology.
+To demonstrate the power of our findings, we apply our methodology to quantum radar, resulting in a refined Arthurs-Kelly relation that characterizes the ultimate performance for the simultaneous estimation of range and velocity.